-- consider and define the role of observation in your school
+- The Role of Observation.
+Teachers' and managers' views on the observation process.
+The role of observation in your organisation.

 The course is an asynchronous online course.
 It is designed this way so that you can access the material whenever it suits you.
 You don't have to log on at a certain time which means that wherever you are in the world the time difference is never an issue.